CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

     ![](../media/img67.png)

 1. In the `secrets.env` file, replace the following values with the ones you copied earlier.
-Press **CTRL+S** to save the file.
+Click **File->Save** to save the file.

     - **AZURE_OPENAI_API_KEY**: Replace with your Azure OpenAI Key
     - **AZURE_OPENAI_CHAT_DEPLOYMENT**: Replace with your **GPT** model Azure OpenAI Deployment Name